Your Guide to Hiking in Iceland

 Stay safe while hiking in Iceland.
 We can’t stress this enough.
 Many hikes have started out in perfect weather with clear skies and ended with a snowstorm once hikers reach a certain altitude.
 It’s vital to be well prepared, both in terms of gear, information about your trail and the recent weather forecast.
 Read our Safe Travels blogLink opens in a new tab and visit the Icelandic Association for Search and Rescue websiteLink opens in a new tab, where you can even submit your travel plan for first responders.

-PLAY flies to Iceland from 22 destinations in Europe and 3 destinations in the USA.
+PLAY flies to Iceland from multiple cities in Europe and North America.
 Book cheap flights to IcelandLink opens in a new tab now and start planning the hike of your dreams.

 Popular Tours in Iceland